See Advanced Topics.

-The Middle Tier is a Multiple Locations Option that isolates the database, improving speed and security by preventing client workstations from directly accessing the database.
-It runs very fast in a LAN, but is sluggish on a VPN.
+The Middle Tier is an option for Multiple Locations that isolates the database, improving speed and security by preventing client workstations from directly accessing the database.
 The server program sits between the database and the client machines.
 Workstations are ordinary thick clients running the full Windows version of Open Dental.
 Middle Tier is a useful option for large local networks that might be shared with non-users of Open Dental (like a college campus or hospital).
-It is not the same as a Web Version.

 This diagram explains the 3-tier architecture used in enterprise settings.